By Dan Blair, marriage counselor and family counselor

 Guilt to shame

-Let’s address these three areas with some “F words:” Functioning, Facts and Feelings.
+Let’s address these three areas of dysfunction in behavior, thinking and emotion using these “F words:” Functioning, Facts and Feelings.

 Functioning